juliusott/benford_regularizer/README.md

 # Benford Regularizer
-Implementation of the Benford Regularizer with quantile regression.
+This is the official implementation of the Benford Regularizer with quantile regression.

-Execute Experiments:

-CIFAR 10 classification from scratch:
+The following sections describe how to execute the code for the individual experiments, presented in the paper.

 The code is tested with

 * Python (3.9.16)
 * Python (3.10.4)

 ## Code execution from terminal

 ### Example command for Cifar10 experiments